mbaranr/mbaranr.github.io/_posts/2023-07-01-classify_cifar10.md

     </div>
 </div>

-We will be using the resnet18 network pretrained for the ImageNet dataset.
-This dataset consists of millions of labeled images from a wide range of categories, such as animals, objects, and scenes.
-The only fintuning going on here lays on the final layer, as we need to specify that there are only 10 labels for our dataset.
+We will be using the ResNet-18 network pretrained on the ImageNet dataset.
+ImageNet contains millions of labeled images across a wide range of categories, including animals, objects, and scenes.
+The only fine-tuning performed here is on the final layer, as we need to adjust it to output predictions for the 10 labels in our dataset.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">